CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/web-application-server/recover-gateway-from-backup.md

 ---
-title: "Recover Web Application Server From Scheduled Backup"
+title: "Recover Gateway From Scheduled Backup"
-linkTitle: "Recover Web Application Server From Scheduled Backup"
+linkTitle: "Recover Gateway From Scheduled Backup"
 description: "Information about recovering Gateway from a backup."
 weight: 40
 ---